Celebrate Beauty in Your Everyday Life

-In that spirit, it's important for you to know that silk is quite strong and that silk can be washed.
+In that spirit, it's important for you to know that silk is quite strong and that most silks can be washed.

 Washing silk causes it to loose its luster and shrink a bit, so this approach is not for everyone or every garment.
 If you are hesitant, an environmentally friendly dry cleaner is a good solution for you.
-I am lucky to live near an eco-friendly dry cleaner, so I send my silk blouses and dresses, like the Inez, Marie and Jessica, to them as needed.
-This business also has a delivery service... so nice while quarantining.
+I am lucky to live near an eco-friendly dry cleaner, so I send my silk blouses and dresses, like the Inez, Marie, Jessica and Silk Trench, to them as needed.

 But I do wash many everyday silks at home.
 Things like vintage silk pajamas, older silk blouses and a favorite dressing gown.
 I wash these pieces with mild detergent and cool water, by hand or on the gentle cycle in the washing machine.
 I let them dry flat overnight.
 A cool iron the next day helps spruce them up if I've got the time.

 Silk scrunchies and headbands are quite easy to gently hand wash, and will also be dry for you the next day after laying them flat to dry overnight.

 I hope that this information is helpful.
-And enjoy a bit of silk... everyday!
+And that you enjoy a bit of silk... everyday!